by Garrick Dee

 This machine also is equipped with the HEPA filtration that filters out 99.97% of microscopic dust particles as small as 0.3 microns.
-It is the same HEPA filtration found in the V6 Mattress so this means that you can use this on your mattress as well.

 - Up to 40 minutes of run time (25 minutes if you use either of the two motorized tool attachment)